abingham/traad/README.rst

 Python server
 -------------

-The traad XMLRPC server is written in Python.
+The traad HTTP server is written in Python.
 When traad is installed, it installs a program called (shockingly) ``traad`` which is the server program.
 The basic usage of the server, should you choose to run it standalone, is: